yujunz/gitlab.com-runbooks/docs/README.md

 #### Suggested Runbook Layout

 Runbooks are most often used to mitigate issues / react to alerts.
-Therefore runbooks for alerts should be simply structured by describing symptom, cause and
+Therefore runbooks should ve a "Troubleshooting" section simply structured by describing symptom, cause and solution and a "Maintenance" section for other general maintenance tasks:
-solution:

 ```
 [[_TOC_]]

+# Troubleshooting

-# Symptom: CPU saturated
+## Symptom: CPU saturated

 You got a CPU saturation alert...

-## Cause A: User is doing too many request
+### Cause A: User is doing too many request

 A user is making too many requests.